 For each reading, we recorded the otolith's readability, the estimated number of rings, the reader's name, and the date of the reading.
+All counts of annuli were made without prior knowledge of fish size or previous age estimates.
 A five-point readability scale, as described by Sutton et al. (2012) (Table 1), was used.